Pancake Muffins

 • Preheat the oven to 350˚F and line a 12-cup muffin tin with parchment paper liners.

-• Fill each muffin tin with the batter, then divide the remaining ¼ cup of mix-ins to sprinkle each muffin with more toppings.
+• Fill each muffin tin with the batter, then divide the mix-ins on top of each muffin.
 Bake for about 20 to 22 minutes, or until the tops are domed and a cake tester inserted in the center of the muffins comes out clean.

 Notes